University-Of-Calgary/Hum_Application_Week1_Threshold/README.md

 # Hum_Application_Week1_Threshold
+This application provides two functionalities:
-This application was developed during the first week of the MITACS Internship showing how noise was recorded only when it was above a certain threshold.
+1. Ability to record a sound only when it is above a certain threshold.
+2. Ability to record a sound at specified intervals.